DavidN22/AI-Data-Model-Tool/README.md

     npm install
     ```

-3. Replace API key in /backend/api-key.js
+3. Replace API key in `/backend/api-key.js` with your own OpenAI API key.

+   If you don’t know where to get an OpenAI API key, check out this link: [OpenAI Help](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key)

 4. Run your application in the root: